Attorney: Robert Johnson Jr's Fatal Officer-Involved Shooting Should Be Reviewed By Grand Jury

 TOWSON, Md.
-(WJZ) — The attorney for the family of Robert Johnson Jr., who was fatally shot by a Baltimore County police officer, believes the body camera video should be reviewed by the grand jury.
+(WJZ) — The family of Robert Johnson, Jr., who was shot and killed by a Baltimore County police officer in Essex last month, is demanding a grand jury investigation into whether the shooting was justified.

+The state’s attorney’s office said earlier this week it was justified and that no charges would be filed.

-Attorney Warren Brown said he disagrees with the state’s attorney that this shooting was justified.
+The family’s attorney, Warren Brown, said he disagrees with the state’s attorney that this shooting was justified.

 Brown said he wants the case to be given to a grand jury to determine if the officer should be charged.

 “Just running with a gun does not allow the police to use deadly force,” he said, saying that at no time in the video did Johnson point the gun at the officer.
-“So the officer know his ‘get out of jail’ card is to say
+“So the officer knows his ‘get out of jail’ card is to say he was pointing a gun.”

 Brown wants the state’s attorney’s office to give the grand jury the autopsy, the witness statements and the body camera footage for review.